closeluca1/My-Commit-HTML-CSS-JS/README.md

 # My-Commit-HTML-CSS-JS
-Practicing is that one learns; I wanna be a front-end developer. (:
+Practicing is the only way tolearns; I wanna be a front-end developer. (: